yusrasyed/diva-predictor/README.md

 # diva-predictor
-Simple text analyzer using LSTM with Brain.js
+Text analyzer using LSTM with Brain.js

 Predicts based on text responses whether your beau will text back or not.
 Get Started: node app.js